Set up self-hosted documentation

 • Access to your Fern project’s fern/ directory

-• A Docker Hub account (for accessing the private image)
+• A Docker Hub organization access token (OAT) from Fern (for pulling the private image)

 Setup instructions